|Looking back at the beginnings of our garden. My kids pondering the next box or perhaps sleeping while|

 - Water your bed well and you are ready to plant.

-What to plant Now!
+What to plant in early spring!

 - Plant peas 2 “apart.
 It’s best to have a trellis of some kind.
 You can soak the seeds the night before for faster germination.Plant spinach, kale, Swiss chard, beets, mustards, pac choi.
 Remember to plant the seeds no deeper than 3x the width of the seed